 Government school teachers threaten to burn effigy of Pb education minister

-Government school teachers in Punjab on Tuesday threatened to burn an effigy of state Education Minister Vijay Inder Singla if he did not seek an apology for allegedly using objectionable words against some protesting unemployed youths a few days ago.
+Government school teachers in Punjab on Tuesday threatened to burn effigy of state education minister Vijay Inder Singla if he did not seek apology for allegedly using objectionable words against some protesting unemployed youths a few days ago.
 Singla was under fire for allegedly using derogatory language against B.Ed TET(teacher eligibility test) -pass unemployed teachers, who were protesting in support of their demand for employment, when he was on his way to attend an event in Barnala on Saturday.

 However, the minister has denied accusations levelled by teachers.
 "We want the education minister to seek apology for using swear words against protesters.
 If he did not apologise, we along with the support of all teachers' organisations will burn the effigy of Singla on December 12 at the district headquarters in the state," secretary of Sanjha Adhyapak Manch Bikramjit Singh Kaddon said.